James Cox Chambers: Early life

-Chambers is the son of Anne Cox Chambers the former US Ambassador to Belgium, and the grandson of newspaper publisher, three-time Governor of Ohio, and 1920 Democratic nominee for President James M. Cox.
+Chambers is the son of Anne Cox Chambers, the former US Ambassador to Belgium, and the grandson of newspaper publisher, three-time Governor of Ohio, and 1920 Democratic nominee for President James M. Cox.
 He has two half-sisters from his mother's first marriage, Katharine Ann Johnson and Margaretta Johnson.
 He graduated from Bard College in 1982.

 Career

 Chambers is a renewable energy businessman, biodynamic farmer, and filmmaker.
 Chambers is a co-owner of the Atlanta Hawks, publisher of the Atlanta Constitution, and Atlanta Journal newspapers.
 Chambers also resides on the Board of Trustees of Bard College as Chair and is on the board of directors for the Communities in Schools.
 Chambers appeared in the 1984 film Alphabet City.

 Wealth

-In 2015, his mother Anne Cox Chambers distributed her 49% share in Cox Enterprises equally between her three children.
+In 2015, his mother Anne Cox Chambers distributed her 49% share in Cox Enterprises equally among her three children.
 As of June 2018, his net worth is $6.3 billion.